WAFB: News operation

 WAFB's newscasts have had the second-highest ratings at 10 p.m. in any of the country's biggest television markets according to The Des Moines Register in Iowa.
 Nielsen Media Research ratings showed that 16.2% of all households in the Baton Rouge area watched the show.
 The only station to get a bigger share of the local audience was KCCI, the CBS affiliate in Des Moines, which was watched by 17.9% of area households.

 For most of its history, WAFB was a distant second to WBRZ in the ratings given WBRZ's consistent history on the VHF band and former roots in the Baton Rouge Advocate.
 In the mid-1990s, WBRZ experienced significant staff turnover and several news format changes while AFLAC and Raycom invested heavily in improving WAFB's news product by maintaining low turnover in its news staff and presentation (WAFB used the "Newschannel" theme by Gari Media from 1990 until Raycom switched its news music client to Stephen Arnold Music in late 2014), leading WAFB to overtake WBRZ's news ratings in 1994.
 In the recent ratings period, it beat the others stations' combined weeknights at 5, 6, and 10.
 In total, the station's news department produces 25 hours of news programming each week.
 This includes two newscasts on sister station WBXH-CD (weeknights at 9, which began on January 8, 2007, and Saturday mornings).
 WAFB's weekday morning news is repeated on that station.
 WAFB also has a Cox cable channel devoted to airing simulcasts and rebroadcasts of its news broadcasts.

 On March 3, 2008, WAFB became the first in Baton Rouge and the third in Louisiana to broadcast its local broadcasts in high definition.
 The WBXH broadcasts were included in the upgrade.
 On September 12, 2011, WAFB became the first station in the market (and, to date, the only station) to begin its morning newscasts at 4:30 a.m. instead of 5 a.m.
 On March 26, 2020, WAFB became the second station in the Baton Rouge market to launch a 4 p.m. newscast in the midst of the COVID-19 pandemic, and on August 3, 2020, WAFB became the first station in Baton Rouge to expand its 6 p.m. newscast to a full hour.
+On June 26, 2023, WAFB launched a 9 a.m. weekday newscast.

 Despite becoming rarer among other television news operations, WAFB occasionally broadcast an editorial that was usually delivered by the station manager.
 This practice ended shortly after Gray assumed ownership of the station.